Second-Last/generational-reference-forge/README.md

   doesn't satisfy `safeReference`, this means dereferencing it might cause memory corruption.
 - Predicates that represent our 4 memory operations:
-  - `aliasReference`: Creates a duplicate reference to an existing allocation
+  - `aliasReference`: Creates a duplicate reference to an existing allocation.
-  - `allocateNew`: Creates a new allocation and reference
+  - `allocateNew`: Creates a new allocation and reference.
-  - `allocateReuse`: Reuses a freed allocation with an incremented generation
+  - `allocateReuse`: Reuses a freed allocation with an incremented generation.
   - `newOwner`: Creates a new owner that doesn't own any allocations.
   - `removeOwner`: Mark an owner is not "live", marks all allocations it owns as unused and increments their generations.
-- `nextState`: Connects states through valid operations
+- `nextState`: Connects states through valid operations.
-- `traces`: Builds valid execution sequences
+- `traces`: Builds valid execution sequences.
 - Unsafe patterns (for testing `unsat`):
   - `useAfterFree`: Attempts to use a reference after its allocation is freed
   - `useAliasAfterFree`: Attempts to use an alias after the original reference is freed
-- Optimization failures (for testing `unsat`):
+- Unsafe optimizations (for testing `unsat`):
   - `liveOwnerIsNotSafe`: Claims that a reference whose allocation's owner is still alive is not safe to dereference.

 ## Testing